Kasbah of Moulay Ismail: Bab Mansur al-'Alj

 Begun in the later years of Moulay Isma'il's reign, the gate was finished in 1732 by his son Moulay Abdallah.
 The gate's purpose was more ceremonial than defensive, aiming to impress visitors.
 Its name comes from the architect and designer of the gate, Mansour al-'Alj (the "Victorious Apostate"), a former Christian slave who converted to Islam.
 The overall design of the gate is based on Almohad prototypes (such as Bab er-Rouah, Bab Agnaou, etc.), with a large horseshoe-arch opening and flanking bastions, but also presents significant new features.
 In particular, the flanking square bastions or towers are supported on four thick squat columns at the corners with horseshoe arches between them, creating a hollow loggia at the base of the towers.
 Further out to the sides, flanking the bastions, are massive marble columns supporting large projecting pilasters above.
-The columns, with ornate composite order capitals, are of ancient Roman origin, probably from nearby Volubilis.
-Almost the entire facade of the gate, including the flanking bastions, is covered in heavy decoration.
+The columns, with ornate composite capitals, are of ancient Roman origin, probably from nearby Volubilis.
+Inside, the gate's passage is bent, turning 90 degrees twice, and bridges the distance between the double walls of the Kasbah, granting access to Place Lalla Aouda beyond.

+Almost the entire façade of the gate, including the flanking bastions, is covered in heavy decoration.
 This consists of a repeating darj-wa-ktaf motif (stylized lozenge-like pattern in Moroccan architecture) which frames the main archway of the gate and fills the spaces above the columns of the flanking bastions.
-The empty or negative spaces within this motif are entirely filled with colourful polychrome zellij (mosaic tilework), another feature which was new to Moroccan monumental gateways.
+The empty or negative spaces within this motif are entirely filled with colourful zellij (mosaic tilework), another feature which was new to Moroccan monumental gateways.
 The spandrels of the arches are filled with arabesque-painted tiles.
 At the very top of the gate, above the other decoration and running along its entire length, is an elaborate Arabic inscription painted on tiles which describes the construction of the gate, which in turn was topped by small "saw-tooth" merlons.
-Inside, the gate's passage is bent, turning 90 degrees twice, and bridges the distance between the double walls of the Kasbah, granting access to Place Lalla Aouda beyond.